-July 2011 marked the beginning of a transfer of security authority from ISAF (International Security Assistance Force) to the Government of Afghanistan(GOA).
+December 2014 marked the completion of a transfer of security authority from ISAF (International Security Assistance Force) to the Government of Afghanistan(GOA).
 Assistance from Japan and other members of the international community is required to strengthen Afghanistan's security maintenance capacity.